What are canola farmers doing to protect the environment?

-Obviously this transition required many more innovations in farm mechanization, crop genetics, crop protection products and most recently biotechnology.
-This has been very good news for society in the sense that so many people have been freed up to pursue different careers.
+This transition required many more innovations in farm mechanization, crop genetics, crop protection products, and most recently, biotechnology.
+This news has been excellent for society in the sense that so many people have been freed up to pursue different careers.
 It is problematic for the remaining farming community because so few people have any personal perspective on what farming entails.

 Is there GMO Pot?

 The answer to this question is either “yes” or “no” depending on what sort of “genetic modification” we are talking about.
-The mostly illegal and sometimes legal production of marijuana (Cannabis) has changed in recent decades.
+The legal production of marijuana (Cannabis) has changed in recent decades.

 These were “state-of-the-art” genetic modification methods around 1950-60.
-Although many familiar crops were improved this way, as genetic modification methods go these are far more likely to cause unintended and undetected additional changes in the plant’s DNA.
+Although many familiar crops were improved this way, as genetic modification methods go, these are far more likely to cause unintended and undetected additional changes in the plant’s DNA.
 There is no evidence that pot breeders were able to use more precise methods like genetic engineering and transgenics or cisgenics.
-It is unlikely that marker assisted breeding was involved.
-Now that genetic sequencing is getting so cheap, it would be interesting for someone to document exactly what changes have been made and which had the desired results.
+It is unlikely that marker-assisted breeding was involved.
+Now that genetic sequencing is getting so cheap.
+It would be interesting for someone to document precisely what changes have been made and which had the desired results.

 Are GMOs Endangering Butterflies or Pollinators?

-There was one paper published in 19xx suggesting that the pollen of Bt corn could kill the larvae of Monarch butterflies; however, it was based on unrealistic quantities of pollen found on the milkweed plant which acted as host to the larvae.
+There was one paper published in 1999 suggesting that the pollen of Bt corn (corn that is resistant to specific pests) could kill the larvae of Monarch butterflies; however, it was based on unrealistic quantities of pollen found on the milkweed plant which acted as host to the larvae.
 Milkweed is an invasive weed species that farmers have always sought to control.
-While it is likely that it has been more thoroughly limited since the advent of herbicide-tolerant crops, the most important stands of milkweed continue to exist in non-farmed areas such as roadsides, ditch banks and other untended lands.
+While it is likely that it has been more thoroughly limited since the advent of herbicide-tolerant crops, the most important stands of milkweed continue to exist in non-farmed areas such as roadsides, ditch banks, and other untended lands.
 The solution to the Monarch situation is not for farmers to tolerate weedy crops, but rather to possibly do more intentional plantings of milkweed on non-cropping sites.

 What are Bt Crops?

-There are many different strains of the bacterium and each makes a mix of crystal-forming proteins.
+There are many different strains of the bacterium, and each makes a mix of crystal-forming proteins.
 Those proteins are processed in the guts of insects and part of the protein has the capability to very specifically bind only to the stomach lining of certain categories of insects.
-For instance, some Bt proteins only effect the larvae of moths and butterflies (Lepidoptera) while others only effect beetles (Coleoptera) or only mosquitos (Diptera).
-This great degree of specificity makes Bt highly desirable for Integrated Pest Management (IPM) programs because unlike some synthetic or even natural-product pesticides, Bts do not injure beneficial insects.
+For instance, some Bt proteins only affect the larvae of moths and butterflies (Lepidoptera), while others only affect beetles (Coleoptera) or only mosquitos (Diptera).
+This significant degree of specificity makes Bt highly desirable for Integrated Pest Management (IPM) programs because unlike some synthetic or even natural-product pesticides, Bts do not injure beneficial insects.

 Bts have been a mainstay of organic crop production.
 The limitation of Bt as a spray is that the proteins are broken down quickly in sunlight, and so depending on the pest, it may be necessary to re-apply the product every few days when the pest is active.

 Because Bt is so effective, there have always been concerns that its extensive use would mean that resistance could develop in the pest population.
-In fact, some resistance issues have occurred, much as predicted by mathematical modeling.
+Some resistance issues have occurred, much as predicted by mathematical modeling.
 This has been seen in the Diamond Back Moth, a pest of crops like cabbage, which did become resistant to the sprayed version of Bt.